 The CTRAN function translates a character within a character string to another character based on its decimal value.
 This function is especially useful for changing replacement characters to unavailable characters, or to characters that are difficult to input or unavailable on your keyboard.
 It can also be used for inputting characters that are difficult to enter when responding to a Dialogue Manager -PROMPT command, such as a comma or apostrophe.
 It eliminates the need to enclose entries in single quotation marks (').

 To use CTRAN, you must know the decimal equivalent of the characters in internal machine representation.
 Note that the coding chart for conversion is platform dependent, hence your platform and configuration option determines whether ASCII, EBCDIC, or Unicode coding is used.
-Printable EBCDIC or ASCII characters and their decimal equivalents are listed in Character Chart for ASCII and EBCDIC on page 53.
+Printable EBCDIC or ASCII characters and their decimal equivalents are listed in .